Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/AutoCompleteComboBox.md

 *On Selection Text Changed* (event) |The Event fired when the the user is typing.
 *On Selection Validity Changed* (event) |The Event fired when the the text the user enters matches a selection.
 *On Selection Changed* (event) |The Event fired when the user selects an option or loses focus.
+*On Item Selected* (event) |The Event fires when an item is selected from the drop down, or the box closes (with a valid item).
 *On Control Disabled* (event) |The Event fired when the control is disabled through code.

 > When managing the control programmatically, make sure you use the following functions to manage the ComboBox contents. **Do NOT update the 'AvailableOptions' list directly**